kripticni/Assembly/projects/binary_bomb/solve.md

-i found a project on github that has an implementation of a hex calculator in python: [https://github.com/zachMelby/Hex_Calculator](https://github.com/zachMelby/Hex_Calculator) But it ended up not working as I wanted it to, so I just decided to write my own.
+i found a project on github that has an implementation of a hex calculator in python: [https://github.com/zachMelby/Hex_Calculator](https://github.com/zachMelby/Hex_Calculator) But it ended up not working as I wanted it to, so I just decided to write my own, but I ended up scraping it too in favor of improving at hex math myself.

 Looking down through .text
 we can see that the first thing that is called is